-Effectiv ve d ate Impact Standard/Interpretation EU (1) EU (1) Revised IAS 24: Related Party Disclosures July 19, 2010 January 1, 2011 Impact on the financial statements described in note 34 Amendment to IFRIC 14: Prepayments of a Minimum Funding Requirement July 19, 2010 January 1, 2011 No impact on the financial statements IFRIC 19: Extinguishing Financial Liabilities with Equity Instruments July 23, 2010 January 1, 2011 Impact on the notes to the financial statements currently under review Amendment to IFRS 7: Disclosures - Transfers of Financial Assets November 22, 2011 January 1, 2012 No impact on the financial statements Annual Improvements to IFRSs February 19, 2011 January 1, 2011 No impact on the financial statements (1) Unless otherwise indicated, applicable e to accounting periods b egii nning on or after the date shown in this column
+Effective date Standard/Interpretation EU (1) EU (1) Impact Revised IAS 24 Related Party Disclosures July 19, 2010 January 1, 2011 Impact on the financial statements described in note 34 Amendment to IFRIC 14 Prepayments of a Minimum Funding Requirement July 19, 2010 January 1, 2011 No impact on the financial statements IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments July 23, 2010 January 1, 2011 No impact on the financial statements Amendment to IFRS 7 Disclosures - Transfers of Financial Assets November 22, 2011 January 1, 2012 No impact on the financial statements Annual Improvements to IFRSs February 19, 2011 January 1, 2011 No impact on the financial statements

+(1) Unless otherwise indicated, applicable to accounting periods beginning on or after the date shown in this column

-As of December 31, 2011 the TF1 group decided not to early adopt any of the pronouncements issued by the IASB and endorsed by the European Union that are mandatorily applicable in periods beginning after the reporting date.
+As of December 31, 2011 the TF1 group decided not to early adopt any of the pronouncements issued by the IASB and endorsed by the

+European Union that are mandatorily applicable in periods beginning after the reporting date.

-2-2-2.
-Standards, amendments and interpretations issued by the IASB but not yet endorsed by the European Union
+2.2.2 Standards, amendments and interpretations issued by the IASB but not yet endorsed by the European Union

-Standard/Interpretation IASB effective date Expected impact on TF1 Revised IAS 27: Separate Financial Statements January 1, 2013 No impact on the financial statements Revised IAS 28: Investments in Associates and Joint Ventures January 1, 2013 Under review IFRS 9: Financial Instruments January 1, 2013 Under review IFRS 10: Consolidated Financial Statements January 1, 2013 Under review IFRS 11: Joint Arrangements January 1, 2013 Under review IFRS 12: Disclosure of Interests in Other Entities January 1, 2013 Under review IFRS 13: Fair Value Measurement January 1, 2013 Under review Amendment to IAS 12: Deferred Tax - Recovery of Underlying Assets January 1, 2012 No impact on the financial statements Amendment to IFRS 1: Severe Hyperinflation and Removal of Fixed Dates for First-Time Adopters July 1, 2011 No impact on the financial statements Amendment to IAS 1: Presentation of items of Other Comprehensive Income (OCI) (1) July 1, 2012 No impact on the financial statements Amendment to IAS 19: Employee Benefits January 1, 2013 Under review
+Standard/Interpretation IASB effective date(1) Expected impact on TF1 Revised IAS 27 Separate Financial Statements January 1, 2013 No impact on the financial statements Revised IAS 28 Investments in Associates and Joint Ventures January 1, 2013 Under review IFRS 9 Financial Instruments January 1, 2013 Under review IFRS 10 Consolidated Financial Statements January 1, 2013 Under review IFRS 11 Joint Arrangements January 1, 2013 Under review IFRS 12 Disclosure of Interests in Other Entities January 1, 2013 Under review IFRS 13 Fair Value Measurement January 1, 2013 Under review Amendment to IAS 12 Deferred Tax - Recovery of Underlying Assets January 1, 2012 No impact on the financial statements Amendment to IFRS 1 Severe Hyperinflation and Removal of Fixed Dates for First-Time Adopters July 1, 2011 No impact on the financial statements Amendment to IAS 1 Presentation of items of Other Comprehensive Income (OCI) (2) July 1, 2012 No impact on the financial statements Amendment to IAS 19 Employee Benefits January 1, 2013 Under review

-^{} Unless otherwise indicated, applicable to accounting periods beginning on or after the date shown in this column
+(1) Unless otherwise indicated, applicable to accounting periods beginning on or after the date shown in this column.